revolunet/react-twiml/README.md

 The [Giphy game example](./examples/GiphyGame.js) shows how to handle a multi-step scenario

+You can play the giphy game by sending an SMS to +33644640807

 ### Async

 When rendering on the server, we cant rely on `setState`;